From a “world-class legal mind” to “beleaguered,” it took less than six months for President Trump to change his opinion on his attorney general.

 “He has been called the Senate’s indispensable man and the gold standard,” Trump said.

-In June 2016, Trump responded to Twitter user Kathy Ceurter who suggested that Trump tap Sessions as his running mate.
-Trump re-tweeted the suggestion and added, “He is a great guy!”
+In June 2016, Trump responded to a Twitter user who suggested Trump tap Sessions as his running mate.
+Trump shared the suggestion and added, “He is a great guy!”